AygulMalikova/DifferentialEquation/README.md

 ## More

-For a more detailed description of the application, solutions and other things, please read the report.
+For a more detailed description of the application, solutions and other things, please read the <a href="Report.pdf">

 </a>